 Where: 252 High Holborn, WC1V 7EN

 The Modern Pantry, Clerkenwell

 What: Given that she was born in Canada, raised in New Zealand and has parents with Belgian/Danish roots, it’s no surprise that chef Anna Hansen takes her foodie inspiration from far and wide.
-Breakfast and brunch are the most popular mealtimes at her Clerkenwell spot, and it’s not hard to see why.
-We like the sound of the sweetcorn, feta and spring onion waffles, drizzled with maple syrup.
-There’s also the option to add bacon, which is always a good thing.
+Breakfast and brunch are the most popular mealtimes at The Modern Pantry, and it’s not hard to see why.
+We like the sound of the coconut and cassava waffles, roast pears, vanilla mascarpone which pairs very nicely with a brunch cocktail of vodka and lychee puree.

 Where: 47-48 St John's Square, EC1V 4JJ

 What: This quaint little slice of Scandinavian hospitality is a delicious take on Nordic cuisine, nestled in the heart of Fitzrovia.
 Scandinavian Kitchen serves a menu of classic Norse dishes made from intriguing regional ingredients such as lingonberries and Norwegian brown cheese.
 Waffle weekends will see you smiling over a cute plate of traditional heart-shaped waffles topped with whipped cream and jam, or maybe bacon and scrambled eggs.

 Where: 61 Great Titchfield Street, W1W 7PP

 What: Tired of the regular places and looking for a new brunch option?
 Kudu has got you covered with their beautiful sourdough version topped with duck eggs, crème fraiche, and home-cured bacon – hitting all the right notes.
 This South African twist on one of the best breakfast foods will satisfy all the cravings you didn’t know you had.
 Pair with a regional wine for a classy morning in their chic, rustic restaurant.